Rajasthan Crisis: Governor not convening assembly, 'pressure from top', says CM Gehlot

 "We cannot understand the pressure under which the governor is not calling the session...
 If tomorrow, people of the state come to gherao the Raj Bhawan, we won't be responsible," said the CM.

 "We have full majority, we have no problem in proving it.
-But it seems that governor is more worried," he added.
+But it seems that the governor is more worried," he added.

 Rajasthan Crisis: Gehlot to meet Governor with Congress MLAs seeking assembly session